immutable/contracts/contracts/staking/README.md

 * `_revokeRole(bytes32 _role, address _account)` has been overridden to prevent the last DEFAULT_ADMIN_ROLE (the last role admin) from either being revoked or renounced.

 The `StakeHolder` contract is `UUPSUpgradeable`.
 Only accounts with `UPGRADE_ROLE` are authorised to upgrade the contract.

+## Upgrade Concept

+The `upgradeStorage` function should be updated each new contract version.
+It should do the following:

+* Check the value returned by `version`.
+This is the version of the code and associated storage format from the previous version prior to the upgrade.
+Three alternatives are possible:
+  * The value is less than the new version: Upgrade as per the bullet points below.
+  * The value is higher than the new version: This probably indicates that an attempt to upgrade the contract has mistakenly downgraded the contract to a previous version.
+The function should revert.
+  * The value is the same as the newt version: Someone (an attacker) has called the `upgradeStorage` function after the code has been upgraded.
+The function should revert.
+* Based on the old code version and storage format indicated by the `version`, update the storage variables.
+Typically, upgrades only involve code changes, and require no storage variable changes.
+However, in some circumstances storage variables should also be updated.
+* Update the `version` storage variable to indicate the new code version.